 It you live nearby, bring something over for them!

-Pizza, wine, a warm blanket, and a movie might be a great place to start.
+Pizza, a warm blanket, and a movie could be a great place to start.

-Remember, tailor the gift to THEM.
-If they don’t eat dairy, don’t bring pizza.
+Remember, tailor the gift to THEM. (ie. If they don’t eat dairy – don’t bring pizza)

 3. Send a few small gifts

-This could be a hand made care package (here are some ideas).
+This could be a hand made care package (here are some ideas) or a book.

 OR, it could be an already-made gift box (it doesn’t have to be a subscription box, but it could be!)